schollz/qweuio/docs/index.md

-# asdfgh
+# qweuio

-**asdfgh** is a simple, text-based interface for creating and playing music.
+**qweuio** is a simple, text-based interface for creating and playing music.
 It is designed to be easy to use and understand, even for those with no prior experience in music theory or programming.

 <pre class="shiny box">